microsoft/nni/docs/source/tutorials/quantization_speed_up.rst

 Deep learning network has been computational intensive and memory intensive which increases the difficulty of deploying deep neural network model.
-Quantization is a fundamental technology which is widely used to reduce memory footprint and speed up inference process.
+Quantization is a fundamental technology which is widely used to reduce memory footprint and speedup inference process.
 Many frameworks begin to support quantization, but few of them support mixed precision quantization and get real speedup.
-Frameworks like `HAQ: Hardware-Aware Automated Quantization with Mixed Precision <https://arxiv.org/pdf/1811.08886.pdf>`__\, only support simulated mixed precision quantization which will not speed up the inference process.
+Frameworks like `HAQ: Hardware-Aware Automated Quantization with Mixed Precision <https://arxiv.org/pdf/1811.08886.pdf>`__\, only support simulated mixed precision quantization which will not speedup the inference process.
 To get real speedup of mixed precision quantization and help people get the real feedback from hardware, we design a general framework with simple interface to allow NNI quantization algorithms to connect different
 DL model optimization backends (e.g., TensorRT, NNFusion), which gives users an end-to-end experience that after quantizing their model with quantization algorithms, the quantized model can be directly speeded up with the connected optimization backend.
 NNI connects